mozilla/extension-workshop/src/content/documentation/publish/source-code-submission.md

 When using npm, yarn, or other package management tools that support it, be sure to include the lockfile, for example, `package-lock.json`.
 Otherwise, reviewers may use a different version resulting in differences between the generated code and that in the extension.

-Assume the reviewer hasn’t installed any developer tools on their computer, that is, make sure you include all the set-up and build instructions to create your code.
-However, you don’t need to describe how to install common tools such as npm or node.

 Tip: Use a build target relative to the directory containing the source, such as a `dist` subfolder.
 This makes it easier for the reviewer to locate your extension’s built code.

 ### How to upload source code